Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Direct integration with corporate ESG reporting

-A distinctive feature is Manglai’s AI Copilot, which enables:
+One of the most distinctive features is Manglai's AI Copilot, which enables you to:

-This transforms waste management from a reactive administrative task into a strategic control and optimization tool.
+This transforms waste management from a reactive administrative task into a strategic control and optimisation tool.

-The platform also extends management to the value chain through Supplier Engagement, essential for retailers seeking visibility into supplier environmental performance.
+It also extends management to the value chain through Supplier Engagement, key for retailers that want to understand the environmental performance of their suppliers.

 Recy Systems